 In communication studies, narcotizing dysfunction is a theory that states that people become apathetic to a particular issue when mass media inundates them with the same topic over a prolonged period of time.

 In a way, that theory applies to the effect wave pools had on me.
 Each video I saw in the last five years had a negative effect on my desire to test a surf pool.

-At the same time, it became wave pools became too predictable, whereas ocean waves will always look different, even in the same spot.
+At the same time, wave pools became too predictable, whereas ocean waves will always look different, even in the same spot.

 In fact, wave pools may be teaching us, surfers, a valuable lesson - probably, it's all about experiencing the essence of it, and that can only be found in the ocean.

 I was never invited to a surf pool, but I slowly lost my interest in artificial waves because they were kept private for a few and for too long.

 Now, I'll just wait for the day one pops out nearby.
 And then, maybe, I'll give it a try and admit it is the future of surfing.